Originally published: 12 June 2025

 Before the submitted output was first made publicly available, when the research resulting in the output was carried out.

-- For most outputs this will be January 2021 to December 2028
+- For most outputs this time-limited period will have occurred between January 2021 to December 2028

-- This period may be extended prior to January 2021 for longform and other diverse outputs.
-This will be finalised by the panels during the criteria setting phase
+- This time-limited period may be extended prior to January 2021 providing that the output was published during the REF publication period.

 Eligible employment relationships that occur after the point at which an output was first made publicly available cannot constitute a substantive link.